acooke82/acooke82.github.io/_pages/cv.md

 ### **Research Assistant |** *University of British Columbia*
 *November 2020 - May 2021*
-  • Worked with a team of professors and colleagues to annotate and organize over 200 hours of Secwepemcts´ín data.
+  • Worked with a team of professors and colleagues to annotate and organize over 200 hours of Secwepemctsín data.
   • Authored pedagogical resources such as storyboards and grammar exercises for a teaching grammar textbook.
   • Compiled over 100 pages of data into a complementary answer key for the grammar textbook.
   • Edited and organized pre-existing pedagogical material for the grammar textbook.